Calabarzon: Geography

 The Batangas area is mostly elevated, with small low flat lands and scattered mountain areas.
 Batangas is also home to the Taal Volcano, a complex volcano and one of the 16 Decade Volcanoes.
 The Taal Volcano is situated within Taal Lake, making Taal a third-order island, and possibly one of the largest in the world.
 Other islands in Batangas are Verde Island, near the Isla Verde Passage, and Fortune Island in Nasugbu.
 Batangas borders Cavite via Mount Pico de Loro, known for the views that could be found in its summit.
 Mount Macolod and Mount Batulao can also be found in Batangas.

 Rizal is situated north of Laguna de Bay, and consists of a mixture of valleys and mountain ranges, with flat low-lying areas in the western portion of the province near Manila.
 The eastern portion of Rizal has hills and ridges which form part of the Sierra Madre range.
 Talim Island, the largest island in Laguna de Bay, is under the jurisdiction of the province of Rizal.

 Quezon province is mountainous, with few plains and swamps, and the tail-end of the Sierra Madre running through it.
 Quezon is a narrow province, with the Tayabas Isthmus comprising the southern part of the province and connecting it to the Bicol Peninsula.
 The southern part also consists of the Bondoc Peninsula, sandwiched between the Tayabas Bay and Ragay Gulf.

 The largest islands in Quezon are the Alabat and Polillo islands, which are both located in Lamon Bay, connecting to Calauag Bay of the town of Calauag.
 Laguna shares a border with Quezon via Mount Banahaw.

 Administrative divisions

 Provinces

-Calabarzon comprises five provinces, 1 highly urbanized city, 20 component cities and 4,019 barangays.
+Calabarzon comprises five provinces, 1 highly urbanized city, 21 component cities and 4,019 barangays.

 Cities

-Calabarzon has 21 cities (21 component cities and the highly urbanized city of Lucena) in total, making it the region with the most cities amongst the Luzon regions.
+Calabarzon has 22 cities (21 component cities and 1 highly urbanized city of Lucena) in total, making it the region with the most cities amongst the Luzon regions.
 Antipolo is the most populous city in the region, as well as the 6th most populous city of the whole Philippines, while Bacoor and San Pedro is the most densely populated cities in the whole region.
 A large section of Calabarzon is considered part of the Greater Manila Area; while Batangas City is the center of the Batangas metropolitan area.
 The region has a gross regional product of ₱1.65 trillion (at current prices), which accounts for 17% of the national GDP.

 On August 7, 2000, the municipality of Los Baños, Laguna, was declared as a "Special Science and Nature City of the Philippines" through Presidential Proclamation No. 349 in recognition of its importance as a center for science and technology, being home to many prestigious educational, environmental and research institutions.
 This proclamation does not convert the municipality to a city or give it corporate powers that are accorded to other cities.